 With the goal of providing resources for individual and community prosperity, Saddleback College's Economic and Workforce Development Initiative is committed to meeting the challenge of providing regional leadership in timely and responsive workforce training and education.

-Economic and Workforce Development (EWD) Plan and Program
+Economic and Workforce Development (EWD) Plan

 In an attempt to strengthen how Saddleback College addresses its role in economic and workforce development within the local community and the region, a work group representing a wide array of college programs and services engaged in the design and drafting of a EWD plan.
 This is the first time the college has collected its economic and workforce development efforts into a comprehensive, model plan.
 This plan is intended to be a blueprint to guide the expansion, remodeling, and addition of new services and programs to the economic and workforce development efforts at Saddleback.